GraceKeane/GraphTheoryProject_G00359990/README.md

 * Differance between regular expressions
 * How to create a README using Visual studio code
 * How to create and merge braches in GitHub
+* How to use words as links in GitHub README

 ## Differant regular expressions research
 [ ? ] - Matches the preceding element zero or one time.
 For example, ab?c matches only "ac" or "abc".